 Look, the important thing here is that your thoughts are very obviously not my actions.
-And surely you can understand that no quality person is going to want to be in a relationship where they are always yelled at, are accused of things, or are generally treated poorly just because they either did some innocent thing like talk to someone of the opposite sex —or because you thought a bunch of scary thoughts that I have absolutely nothing to do with.
+And surely you can understand that no quality person is going to want to be in a relationship where they are always yelled at, are accused of things, or are generally treated poorly just because they either did some innocent thing—like talk to someone of the opposite sex, or because you thought a bunch of scary thoughts that I have absolutely nothing to do with.
 I would not expect you to stay with me if it was me doing that to you.

 I need you to think about this carefully.
 Obviously no person is going to want to date someone who controls their life.
 I’m sorry that your life has lead you to believe that real relationships work by force, but I can tell you I didn’t want to date you for anyone else’s reasons but my own, and if I choose to leave it’ll be for the same reasons—mine.

 I’m sorry that events in your life lead you towards insecure thinking when it comes to relationships.
-I don’t take this personally.
+I don’t take that personally.
 I know you don’t mean to do it and that it’s no fun for you to go through either.
-But I still can’t be a slave in a relationship.
+But I still can’t be a slave to your fears.
 That will feel like being dead after a while, and even you won’t want us like that.
 So let’s really work on this, because otherwise we’re just delaying our relationship’s demise.

 When you feel that way, think of something else instead—something that makes it more enjoyable for us to be around each other.
 Let’s glue ourselves together with joy.
 With fun.
-Let’s live with the least amount of anger and fear, and the most amount of orgasms and laughing.
+Let’s live with the least amount of anger and fear, and the most amount of laughing and support.
 I would never leave a situation like that.
 So let’s quiet our minds and do that as much as possible.

 I love you darling.
 And I love me too.
 So let’s build something that leaves room enough for both of us to be happy.